A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: 1D Example

 Then we would solve the least squares problem on every patch.
 We take $S^0(K_3)$ for an example, for a continuous function $g$ and $m=1$ the least squares problem is written as

 It is easy to get the unique solution

 where

-We note that the matrix $(A^TA)^{-1}A^T$ has no relationship to the function $g$ and contains all information of the basis functions on element $K_2$.
-Hence we store the matrix $(A^TA)^{-1}A^T$ for every element patch to represent the basis functions.
+We note that the matrix $(A^TA)^{-1}A^T$ has no relationship to the function $g$ and contains all information of all $\lambda_K^i$ on element $K_2$.
+Hence we store the matrix $(A^TA)^{-1}A^T$ for every element patch to represent all $\lambda_K^i$.
 It is in the same way when we deal with the high dimensional problem. \end{appendix}